Posts Tagged: weightlifting

 Benefits of Strength Training for Women

-By Amber Rogers (Go Kaleo) I started strength training 4 years ago because my doctor told me that it can help improve function for people with osteoarthritis of the knee.
+By Amber Rogers (Go Kaleo) I started strength training?4 years ago because my doctor told me that it can help improve function for people with osteoarthritis of the knee.
 At 36, I’d recently dislocated my kneecap, which exacerbated the arthritis I’d already developed from carrying around 80 extra pounds for 25 years.
-I was dealing with chronic pain, stiffness and reduced mobility and couldn’t even climb a flight of stairs like a normal healthy adult.
-I was desperate, so even though I’d hated exercise all my life I decided to give it a shot.
-My results far exceeded my expectations.
-Over the next few years my knee mobility improved and my pain started to subside, my strength and functionality returned, and I started seeing health improvements in areas I’d never… Read more »
+I was dealing with chronic pain, stiffness and reduced mobility and...

 How Much Protein Do You Need to Build Muscle?